A lively downtown street at sunset with outdoor dining and people walking along the sidewalk, lined with historic brick buildings and trees.

 6. They Build Organizational Capacity Alongside Projects

-Staffing, systems, and governance keep pace with ambition.
-Successful downtowns resist expanding work faster than the organization can support.
-Capacity is treated as infrastructure.
+Staffing, systems, and governance keep pace with ambition rather than trailing behind it.
+Successful downtowns resist the pull to expand work faster than the organization can support.
+They treat capacity as infrastructure that requires deliberate investment, not as something that will somehow catch up on its own.

 7. They Maintain Clear Roles and Responsibilities